 Teams of 3-5 members will have 72 hours from the beginning of the competition to create a short film.
 The film must be written, shot, and edited in that time frame.
 The films will be screened at the Strand Theater on Thursday, November 2 at 7pm, the second night of the Lake Champlain International Film Festival.
-The winning film(s) will be screened as well during Gala Night on Friday, November 3.
+The winning film(s) will be announced and screened as well during Gala Night on Friday, November 3.

 Enter your contact information for your team--a point of contact or all members.

-Prior to the kickoff, teams will also receive an informational email that includes guidelines for the competition.
+A few days prior to the kickoff, teams will also receive an informational email that includes guidelines for the competition.
 An instructional video with tips on how to make the most of your cell phone short film appears below.

 Teams can have between 3 and 5 members.